 The diagnosis of cervical cancer is made based upon histologic evaluation of a cervical biopsy.
 After histologic confirmation, the extent of disease is determined.
 Two parallel staging systems are available, both of which use clinical rather than surgical criteria to assign disease stage (see 'Staging procedure' below).
 The corresponding stages of the two systems are shown in the table (table 2).

 FIGO system — The International Federation of Gynecology and Obstetrics (FIGO) collaborated with the International Union Against Cancer (IUCC) to formulate the most recent version of the FIGO system for cervical cancer [1-3].
 The FIGO staging system is largely based upon physical examination and a limited number of endoscopic diagnostic procedures and imaging studies (see 'Staging procedure' below).
-The FIGO system is used more commonly than the TNM system.
+The FIGO system is used more commonly than the Tumor, Nodes, Metastasis (TNM) system.